NerdyNomads/Text-Savvy/readme.md

 5. **Browser Extension** - This will include a simplified version of the key features from the web application (e.g., save texts, sign-in/log out, settings, create/select workspace, home button linked to web page).

-6. **Non-functional Feature** - This application will respond to 1000 user requests across 100 different accounts per minute concurrently.
+6. **Non-functional Feature** - This application will respond to 1000 user requests across 100 accounts per minute concurrently.

 ## Our Proposal